fuse-mars/rest-request-response-ember-data/README.md

  * Have the backend do all the work if possible
  * Use default functionality of the framework
  *

+### Showcase (Important points)
+* What is the success response format does Ember-data expect
+* what is the error response format does Ember-data expect
+* Best practices on how to display user friendly error information

 ### Product sample
 We are building a simple question answering system called **WHY**.